Last Updated 08-2022

 This is a typical example of a negative-positive pattern.
 Using the same chart where the majority of meshes are filled for the winter garments, you can easily convert it to a more lacy/opened meshes variant for a light summer dress.

-As I've already mentioned, filet crochet patterns are the combinations of the opened and filled meshes.
-Change their rhythm or position and you have completely new, pattern like on the Pattern #2 and #3 below, for instance.
+As I've already mentioned, filet patterns are the combinations of the opened and filled meshes.
+Change their rhythm or position and you have completely new, pattern like this Zig zag Patterns #2 and #3 below, for instance.

 Here are a few rules if you are planning to use a thick yarn.
 You want to create a crochet piece that looks like a bunch of squares.
 Sometimes if you work with double crochet stitches, you may end up having rectangles rather than squares.
 To make meshes look neat: